 There are certainly a lot of noises during travel, from general plane noise to take-off to even chatty seat neighbors.
 If you’re worried about the loud noises of a plane, you can certainly pack along some baby-safe earmuffs.

 Methods for helping your baby clear the pressure from their ears include ear muffs as mentioned above, as well as using pacifiers or breastfeeding during the flight.
 Tushbaby’s Paci Pod allows you to keep your pacifier handy for those moments of higher pressure during the flight.
 Simply clip your Paci Pod to your Tushbaby hip seat carrier, your purse, your Pack, or even your carry-on.
 This will save you from ruffling through your baggage for that pacifier when you need it most—and ensure it’s not somewhere at the bottom with all the gunk.

 What to do if baby’s ears hurt on the plane

 For adults, there are many tips and tricks for ridding that nagging clogged ear feeling on a plane.
 For babies, there are a few ways to help them get rid of the pressure or pain they feel in their ears.
 Both feeding and the use of pacifiers can help alleviate the ear pressure that is causing pain for your little one.
 While this one might not be a parent favorite, allowing your baby to cry will also help clear up your baby’s ears.
 The opening of the eustachian tube through crying works much as it does for us adults when we yawn or even chew gum on a plane.

-How to pop a baby’s ears on the plane
+How to pop a baby’s ears on a plane

 When we feel that magical ‘pop’ feeling in our ears on a flight, it can alleviate some of the pressure or pain felt from flying.
 Your baby may experience that same ‘pop’ or clearing by doing some of the methods we have mentioned.
 Breastfeeding, using pacifiers, and even allowing your baby to cry may all help your baby’s ears on planes to provide that ‘pop’ of relief.